Briankipkemboi78/printf/README.md

 ## Usage

 - Prints a string to the standard output, according to a given format
-- All files were created and compiled on Ubuntu 14.04.4 LTS using GCC 4.8.4 with the command `gcc -Wall -Werror -Wextra pedantic *.c`
+- All files were created and compiled on Ubuntu 20.04 LTS using GCC 4.8.4 with the command `gcc -Wall -Werror -Wextra pedantic *.c`
 - Returns the number of characters in the output string on success, -1 otherwise
 - Call it this way: `_printf("format string", arguments...)` where `format string` can contain conversion specifiers and flags, along with regular characters.

-The **format** contains the string that is printed.
-As \_printf() is variadic function, it can receives n arguments that replace by n tags written inside the string.

-The format tags prototype is the following:

-    %[flags][length]specifier

-If the program runs successfully, the return value is the amount of chars printed.
+The program should return value is the amount of chars printed.

 | Specifier | Output              |
 | --------- | ------------------- |